 MULTI-CHARITY STRATEGY - A COLLABORATIVE APPROACH

-Through a collaborative approach led by The British Inspiration Trust & coordinated by CEO Student Minds, our partner mental health charities will deliver a strategy to ensure all their vital support, to students and young people, compliments each other and therefore has maximum impact.
-These funds will provide support to students & young people through existing vital and proactive health, wellbeing and mental fitness programmes and services.
+Through a collaborative approach led by The British Inspiration Trust (BRIT), we partnered mental health charities who support students & young adults through existing vital and proactive health, wellbeing and mental fitness programmes and services.

 FUNDRAISING STRATEGY &

-Universities and colleges are in a unique position to tackle the challenge of mental health head on and help all students and staff thrive and realise their full potential.
-This is why we have challenged every Chair of University Committees, Vice-Chancellor and College Principal and asked them to invite and encourage local, regional and national businesses, corporations and philanthropists to pledge funds to our mental health Charity partners.
+We partnered with Education Governing Bodies to help us engage with universities and colleges as they are all in unique positions to tackle the challenge of mental health head on and help all their students and staff thrive and realise their full potential.
+This is why we challenged every Chair of University Committees, Vice-Chancellor and College Principal to invite and encourage local, regional and national businesses, corporations and philanthropists to pledge funds to our mental health Charity partners.

 CHAMPIONING OUR MENTAL HEALTH CHARITY PARTNERS

-The British Inspiration Trust, through Row Britannia, will champion our partner mental health charities and show where their support is available to students and young people in order to reduce loneliness, isolation, depression, mental health difficulties or suicidal thoughts.
-We will promote their programmes, education, support mechanisms and work.
+The British Inspiration Trust (BRIT), through the Row Britannia Challenge, championed our partner mental health charities and the support available to students and young people in order to reduce loneliness, isolation, depression, mental health difficulties or suicidal thoughts.
+We promoted their programmes, education, support mechanisms and work.

 We know Mental Health affects relationships, wellbeing and determines how students learn, and their productivity.
 It can make them feel that they have little to offer other people and erode self-esteem, self-worth and self-confidence.